mehulagg/gitlab/doc/user/application_security/dast/index.md

 A site profile contains the following:

 - **Profile name**: A name you assign to the site to be scanned.
+- **Site type**: The type of target to be scanned, either website or API scan.
 - **Target URL**: The URL that DAST runs against.
 - **Excluded URLs**: A comma-separated list of URLs to exclude from the scan.
 - **Request headers**: A comma-separated list of HTTP request headers, including names and values.
 These headers are added to every request made by DAST.